 The majority of the elective time will involve providing care to patients in the outpatient clinic with a team consisting of an attending physician, fellows, residents and other students.
 There may be residents who also rotate on the service.
 The nurses in clinic perform skin testing, spirometry, drug testing, and assist with skin biopsy and rhinoscopy.
 Patch tests are performed by the physicians.

-Every Wednesday from 8:00 – 11:00 a.m., there is allergy-immunology conference when all members of the training program including adult and pediatric allergists, fellows, residents and students attend.
+Every Wednesday from 8 to 11 a.m., there is allergy-immunology conference when all members of the training program including adult and pediatric allergists, fellows, residents and students attend.

-Every Monday from 7:30 – 8:30 a.m. there is a textbook review that you are welcome to attend.
+Every Monday from 7:30 to 8:30 a.m. there is a textbook review that you are welcome to attend.

 Student Role and Activities During the Elective

-In the outpatient clinic, you will work directly with the attending and fellows, seeing new and return patients.
-For the first few days or so, you will observe the attending, fellows and residents.
-We strongly encourage you to observe each attending, fellow and resident after which you are encouraged to see patients independently.
-You are expected to present your history, physical exam findings, laboratory tests, assessment and recommendations to the attending in the room with the patient.
-You are encouraged not to recite from your notes.
-Following presentation and discussion of the case, you should dictate your note.
+In the outpatient clinic, students work directly with the attending and fellows, seeing new and return patients.
+For the first few days or so, each student observes the attending, fellows and residents.
+The program strongly encourages students to observe each attending, fellow and resident, after which they are encouraged to see patients independently.
+Students are expected to present history, physical exam findings, laboratory tests, assessment and recommendations to the attending in the room with the patient.
+Students are encouraged not to recite from notes.
+Following presentation and discussion of the case, students should dictate their note.

 Students may be assigned specific topics to review and to present to the team.

-It is required that you attend the following educational activities:
+It is required that students attend the following educational activities: